 All of these Alishan itineraries require you to start in Chiayi.
 Chiayi is a very typical Taiwanese city with almost nothing interesting to see or do.
 However, if you’re coming from somewhere else in Taiwan and arriving late in Chiayi, it may be a good idea to spend one night in Chiayi first so that you can get one of the earliest buses or trains to Alishan the next morning.

 Other options include Hotel Discover (see on Booking / Agoda / TripAdvisor), which has great reviews and is super close to the train station and Yongxing Inn (see on Booking / Agoda / TripAdvisor), a basic but very cheap hotel also near the train station, while good hostel options nearby include Petite Hostel (see prices / Agoda / TripAdvisor) and Light Hostel (read reviews / see prices).

 If you happen to be in Chiayi, also consider making a trip to the unique mud hot spring nearby in Tainan!

-The tiny mountain village of Fenqihu (奮起湖) was for years the terminal station of the Alishan Forest Railway line from Chiayi, since the final section from Fenqihu to Alishan was destroyed in a typhoon.
-Starting quite recently, the train now goes to two more stops after Fenqihu: Duolin and Shizilu, but Fenqihu is still the most interesting stop.
-You can get off at any of the three to transfer to the bus for the final leg to Alishan.
+The tiny mountain village of Fenqihu (奮起湖, sometimes spelled Fenchihu) was for years the terminal station of the Alishan Forest Railway line from Chiayi, since the final section from Fenqihu to Alishan was destroyed in a typhoon in 2009.
+That means everyone taking the Alishan Forest Railway from Chiayi has to get off in Fenqihu and ride a bus the rest of the way to Alishan.